insdout/ML-Algorithms-From-Scratch/README.md

 - `base.py`: Contains the base classes and utilities used by other algorithms.
 - `decision_tree.py`: Implements the decision tree algorithm for classification and regression tasks.
+- `random_forest.py`: Contains the implementation of Random Forest.
 - `linear_regression.py`: Provides implementations of linear regression.
 - `logistic_regression.py` : Is implementation of logistic regression models.
 - `sgd.py`: Implements the stochastic gradient descent optimization algorithm.